 Because the ingredients are mixed in with the batter and will be cooked at the same time, you want to make sure they are cut into thin, uniformed sizes.

 Onion, carrot, and some denser ingredients should be cut thinly so that they get cooked faster.
-You can always use mandolin slicer or julienne peeler or simply use thin vegetables like garlic chives and scallions.
+You can always use a mandoline slicer or julienne peeler or simply use thin vegetables like garlic chives and scallions.

 3. Don’t be shy on oil